DefGuard/docs/using-defguard-for-end-users/desktop-client/instance-configuration.md

 ### One-click Desktop Configuration

-You can skip the whole process of entering token/url by clicking "One-click Desktop Configuration".
-Here is a video describing whole process:
+You can skip the whole process of entering the token/URL by clicking "One-Click Desktop Configuration".
+Here is a video describing the whole process:

 {% embed url="https://www.youtube.com/embed/q5-AXOPLgHc" %}